Provider Backbone Bridge Traffic Engineering

-Provider Backbone Bridge Traffic Engineering (PBB-TE) is an approved telecommunications networking standard, IEEE 802.1Qay-2009.
-PBB-TE adapts Ethernet technology to carrier class transport networks.
+Provider Backbone Bridge Traffic Engineering (PBB-TE) is a computer networking technology specified in IEEE 802.1Qay, an amendment to the IEEE 802.1Q standard.
+PBB-TE adapts Ethernet to carrier class transport networks.
 It is based on the layered VLAN tags and MAC-in-MAC encapsulation defined in IEEE 802.1ah (Provider Backbone Bridges (PBB)), but it differs from PBB in eliminating flooding, dynamically created forwarding tables, and spanning tree protocols.
 Compared to PBB and its predecessors, PBB-TE behaves more predictably and its behavior can be more easily controlled by the network operator, at the expense of requiring up-front connection configuration at each bridge along a forwarding path.
 PBB-TE Operations, Administration, and Management (OAM) is usually based on IEEE 802.1ag.
 It was initially based on Nortel's Provider Backbone Transport (PBT).

 PBB-TE's connection-oriented features and behaviors, as well as its OAM approach, are inspired by SDH/SONET.
 PBB-TE can also provide path protection levels similar to the UPSR (Unidirectional Path Switched Ring) protection in SDH/SONET networks.